-All reports must be submitted via the Participant's Portal.
+All reports must be submitted via the Funding and Tenders Portal.

-Each IO must prepare its input to the six-monthly report in English and send it to their Lead IO at the latest one week before the deadline for submission to EASME.
+Each IO must prepare its input to the progress report in English and send it to their Lead IO a reasonable time before the deadline for submission to EISMEA.
+Modalities are to be agreed between the partners of the consortia.

-The Lead IO is responsible for consolidating the input received from its partners and uploading the report on the Participants' Portal by the submission date.
+The Lead IO is responsible for consolidating the input received from its partners and uploading the report on the Funding and Tenders Portal by the submission date.
 The progress report is considered a deliverable under each project's Continuous Reporting.